 What are the Types of Data Classification?

-It is a classification system based on a manual end-user selection process of each document or data set.
+One approach to data classification is user based classification, which relies on a manual end-user selection process of each document or data set.
 You must define sensitivity levels, train your users to identify each level and provide a way to tag and classify every new file they create when you want them to classify their data.
 The benefit of using user classification is that humans are quite competent at determining whether the material is sensitive, and the classification accuracy can be fairly good with the right tooling and simple rules.
 However, manually tagging data is time-consuming, and getting people to retrospectively tag past data is a massive issue if you have large amounts of pre-existing data.

 How to Effectively Implement Data Classification?